The policy below is laid out in this page to comply with regulations. However, a document for download can be found below.

 - Teachers also have a specific legal power to impose detentions in/ outside school hours if age appropriate (see school behaviour policy).

-- The school has designated teachers (Assistant Head Deputy Head, Head Teacher) who can confiscate pupils’ property with the agreement of the pupil, if consent is not given then parents shall be contacted and further action will be taken which may include other agencies if necessary.
-Schools should consider when dealing with confiscating, consideration should be given to asking the person to handover the item themselves or having another person present whilst the item is confiscated., must be a consideration in all cases to ensure all involved are safeguarded.
+- The school has designated teachers (Assistant Head Deputy Head, Head Teacher) who can confiscate students’ property with the agreement of the student, if consent is not given then parents shall be contacted and further action will be taken which may include other agencies if necessary.
+When dealing with confiscating, consideration should be given to asking the person to handover the item themselves or having another person present whilst the item is confiscated.
+This must be a consideration in all cases to ensure all involved are safeguarded.

 - Knives and weapons (these must always be handed over to the police and stored securely until the police arrive)